How to Help a Friend

-Before talking to your friend about her traumatic experience, it is important to understand the sensitive situation.
-No one deserves to be sexually assaulted under any circumstances, and someone who has experienced it has been violated and needs your support, but any decision to take action she makes is ultimately hers.
-As her friend, it is important to provide a safe, accepting space for her.
-You can offer to help with decision-making, but do not make decisions for her.
+Before talking to your friend about their traumatic experience, it is important to understand the sensitive situation.
+No one deserves to be sexually assaulted under any circumstances, and someone who has experienced it has been violated and needs your support, but any decision to take action that they make is ultimately theirs.
+As their friend, it is important to provide a safe, accepting space for them.
+You can offer to help with decision-making, but do not make decisions for them.

 As a friend, this is one of your most important roles.
 You may not feel equipped to offer advice, but you are able to listen, no matter what your experience with or knowledge of sexual assault may be.
 Listen patiently, and let your friend tell their story at their own pace.
 You can ask questions, but be careful not to ask for too many details if your friend seems hesitant.
 Offer to set aside a time to talk together in a private comfortable place.
-Recognize that this may be the first time your friend has recounted her sexual assault experience, and make sure to make her feel safe, and not judged.
+Recognize that this may be the first time your friend has recounted their sexual assault experience, and make sure that you are doing what you can to make them feel safe, and not judged.

-After the conversation, take time to discuss having your friend take the next steps.
-Offer to help her get professional help, but only if she wants it.
-Discuss with her other resources she can access on campus.
-If she wants to get medical care, counseling, or any other services, offer to accompany her if she wishes.
+After the conversation, take time to discuss what steps your friend may want to take next.
+Offer to help them get professional help, but only if they want it.
+Discuss with them other resources that they can access on campus.
+If they would like to seek medical care, counseling, or any other services, offer to accompany them if they wish.
 Again, try to refrain from being critical or judgmental, and be open to whatever action your friend wants to take.

 Take Care of Yourself

 Remember to take care of yourself, too.
-If someone you know is has been sexually harassed, it is easy to feel upset or overwhelmed.
+If someone you know has been harassed or assaulted, it is easy to feel upset or overwhelmed.
 Even though your friend is the one who has undergone the traumatic experience, it is perfectly understandable for you to seek professional help or support.
 Talking to a counselor may also help you have a better conversation with your friend.